mallinookala03/cleaning-getting-data/README.md

 Here are the steps that must be performed before running the R script:

 Download the zip file from this URL https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Unzip the file in the working directory.
-It will creats a folder "UCI HAR Dataset".
+It will creates a folder "UCI HAR Dataset".

 Once those steps are complete, you can run the R script (run_analysis.R).
 Note that it requires the reshape2 package, which can be downloaded from CRAN.